 When you’ve been diagnosed with bladder cancer, you want a team of expert cancer specialists on your side.
-Scripps MD Anderson's multidisciplinary oncology teams fight bladder cancer using the latest evidence-based treatments and therapies.
+Our multidisciplinary oncology teams fight bladder cancer using the latest evidence-based treatments and therapies.
 Surgery is part of nearly every bladder cancer treatment plan, and whenever possible, Scripps surgeons will use advanced minimally invasive surgical techniques to minimize your discomfort, hospital stay and recovery time.

 Scripps diagnoses and treats bladder cancer at numerous locations throughout San Diego County.
 From Chula Vista and La Jolla to Encinitas and beyond, our extensive network of cancer care centers includes: